 - Scott OlsenMarine veteran who was critically wounded at an Occupy Oakland protest last year when he was shot in the head by a police projectile.
 He participated in Sundays veterans’ protest in Chicago, where he hurled his military medals toward the NATO summit.

 We’re joined at the NATO summit in Chicago by Scott Olsen, who survived two tours in Iraq but almost died when he was hit with a police projectile at an Occupy Oakland protest last year.
 Olsen returned four of his medals at Sunday’s antiwar march.
 When asked why he’s joined the Occupy movement and is protesting against the heavily policed NATO summit, Olsen says, “I’m going to make every effort I can to show them that we’re doing the right thing, we’re in the right, and no matter what they do to any of us, we’ve got each other’s backs, and we’re going forward.”
-Click here to see the other parts of our 2012 Memorial Day Special: 1, 2, 4, 5. [includes rush transcript]
+Click here to see the other parts of the 2013 Memorial Day Special: 1, 2, 4, 5.

 AMY GOODMAN: Back on the protest stage outside at the NATO summit, Lance Corporal Scott Olsen declared: